ocaml/dune/doc/quick-start.rst

 =====================

 The following subsections illustrate basic usage of the ``dune init proj`` subcommand.
-For more documentation see :ref:`initializing_components` and the inline help available from ``dune init --help``.
+For more documentation, see :ref:`initializing_components` and the inline help available from ``dune init --help``.

 .. _initializing-an-executable: